Digital Element Announces NAT Detector — Industry’s New Standard for Accurate IP Geolocation and Risk Intelligence.

 During the last year, we’ve seen a 25-to-50-percent increase in requests for proxy data.
 The demand is specifically coming from ad networks, analytics companies, video content providers, fraud-prevention solutions, and software providers with geographic rights restrictions.

 For marketers, in particular, the inclusion of proxy information in their data arsenals works to improve efficiency and performance of content and message through: 1) Avoiding wasted impressions; 2) Fighting click fraud; and 3) Enhancing attribution and analytics.
-Recent research suggests that 28 percent of website traffic has shown strong “non-human signals.”
+Recent research suggests that more than 50 percent of website traffic has shown strong “non-human signals.”
 Where there’s non-human traffic, there’s almost certainly ad fraud.

 Proxy Data at Work